ToddWi/final-defense/README.md

 ## Dataset
-In ReasonSeg, we have collected 1218 images (239 train, 200 val, and 779 test).
+In Logi-CoT ReasonSeg, we have collected 503 images (243 train, 60 val, and 200 test).
 The training and validation sets can be download from <a href="https://drive.google.com/drive/folders/125mewyg5Ao6tZ3ZdJ-1-E3n04LGVELqy?usp=sharing">**this link**</a>.

 Each image is provided with an annotation JSON file:
 ```